Wondering when wedding season peaks in Texas? Lasso your Texas wedding date with our guide to the state’s wedding season, culture, and tips.

 Rain Plans: Summer isn't just the state’s warmest season.
 It's also the rainiest, particularly in June.
 Don't let the rain wash away your wedding by keeping a backup indoor space if any drops start to fall.

-Austin: Bring your celebration to Texas’s most creative, popular, and, yes, weird city for a truly unique wedding.
+Austin: Bring your celebration to Texas’s most creative, popular city for a truly unique wedding.
 The mild spring and fall seasons welcome outdoor celebrations across the parks and riverfront, while the city’s hip warehouses and hotels can host an artsy reception.
-Just make sure to avoid the crowds from South by Southwest in March or Austin City Limits in October.

 Dallas: In Dallas, you’re close enough to Fort Worth and other North Texas cities to have your pick of the venue litter.
 At your fingertips, you have peaceful ranches, historic homes, and beautiful urban locations like The Dallas World Aquarium.
 And with mild North Texas weather, the outdoor wedding season is long and plentiful.